-The general Common Law regime of the legal framework under which a foreign judgment, being civil or commercial (but not insolvency) judgments from all countries to which EU Regulation 1215/2012, EC Regulation 44/2001 or the Lugano Convention do not apply, which would be recognised and enforced in Ireland, is set out below.
-For the purpose of this analysis, therefore, 'foreign judgments' are judgments from countries other than EU/EFTA Member States.
+The general Common Law regime of the legal framework under which a foreign judgment (being civil or commercial (but not insolvency) judgments from all countries to which EU Regulation 1215/2012, EC Regulation 44/2001, the Lugano Convention and the Hague Convention (on Choice of Court Agreements) do not apply), would be recognised and enforced in Ireland, is set out below.
+For the purpose of this analysis, therefore, 'foreign judgments' are judgments from countries other than EU/EFTA Member States, or states that are a party to the Hague Convention.

 Recognition and enforcement of a foreign judgment is pursued by way of commencing fresh proceedings by way of an originating High Court summons.
 Any fresh proceedings commenced are required to be issued by the Central Office of the High Court and served on the defendant/judgment debtor.
-For non-EU and non-Lugano Convention judgments, leave of the High Court must first be obtained to issue and serve the proceedings out of the jurisdiction.
+For non-EU, non-Lugano Convention and non-Hague Convention judgments, leave of the High Court must first be obtained to issue and serve the proceedings out of the jurisdiction.
 Order 11, Rule 1(q) of the Rules of the Superior Courts identifies that such leave may be granted in cases brought to enforce any foreign judgment.

-As addressed below, since recognition and enforcement of foreign judgments is permissible only in respect of money judgments, a party seeking recognition and enforcement of a foreign money judgment may proceed by way of summary summons (which in domestic procedure is, inter alia, reserved for claims for a debt or liquidated sums).
+As addressed below, since recognition and enforcement of foreign judgments at Common Law is permissible only in respect of money judgments, a party seeking recognition and enforcement of a foreign money judgment may proceed by way of summary summons (which in domestic procedure is, inter alia, reserved for claims for a debt or liquidated sums).